-The Healthy Eating Index–2010 (HEI–2010) is the latest version of the HEI.
-The HEI–2010 and its predecessor, the HEI–2005, are versatile metrics that can be used in many types of studies to answer a range of questions at multiple levels of the "food stream".
+The Healthy Eating Index–2015 (HEI–2015) is the latest version of the HEI.
+The HEI–2015 and its predecessors, the HEI-2010 and the HEI–2005, are versatile metrics that can be used in many types of studies to answer a range of questions at multiple levels of the "food stream".

 - What is the Food Stream?

 - Future Opportunities for Research Using the HEI